owulveryck/blog/content/post/cucumber.md

 * start an EC2 instance (I will not create it in this post)
 * register it to my DNS (with blog-test.owulveryck.info)
-* install OpenVPN
+* install Openvpn
-* configure OpenVPN to make it accessible via blog-test.owulveryck.info
+* configure Openvpn to make it accessible via blog-test.owulveryck.info

 #### The developer point of view
 And as a developer, I'm thinking about using [vagrant-aws](https://github.com/mitchellh/vagrant-aws) to perform the tasks.